datalad-handbook/book/docs/beyond_basics/101-146-providers.rst

 Example: Data access to a server that requires basic HTTP authentication
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Consider a private `Apache webserver <https://httpd.apache.org/>`_ with an ``.htaccess`` file that configures a range of allowed users to access a certain protected directory on this server via
+Consider a private `Apache web server <https://httpd.apache.org/>`_ with an ``.htaccess`` file that configures a range of allowed users to access a certain protected directory on this server via
 `basic HTTP authentication <https://en.wikipedia.org/wiki/Basic_access_authentication>`_.
-If opened in a browser, such a setup would prompt visitors of this directory on the webserver for their username and password, and only grant access if valid credentials are entered.
+If opened in a browser, such a setup would prompt visitors of this directory on the web server for their username and password, and only grant access if valid credentials are entered.
 Unauthenticated requests cause ``401 Unauthorized Status`` responses.